bfouzder/Python-Ai-Vision-by-OpenCV-NumPy/README.md

-# AI Vision Project by Adity
+# AI Vision Project by Aditya

 This project demonstrates basic image processing using Python, OpenCV, and NumPy.
 The script loads an image, converts it to grayscale, and adds a white border around it.